bendahl/uinput/README.md

 Installation
 -------------
-Simply check out the repository and use the command <pre><code>go build && go install</code></pre> The package will then be installed to your local respository, along with the package documentation.
+Simply check out the repository and use the commands <pre><code>go build && go install</code></pre> The package will then be installed to your local respository, along with the package documentation.
 The documentation contains more details on the usage of this package.

 Don't worry about the C sources, as CGO will take care of compiling these for you as well.
+However, you will need to make sure to have the necessray header files for gcc installed on your system.
+They should be located underneath "/usr/include/linux".

 License
 --------